Estimated reading time: 7 minutes

-If becoming a medical assistant seems like it might be the right fit for someone newly entering the field, this is the guide for you.
+If becoming a medical assistant seems like it might be the right fit for someone newly entering the field, this guide is for you.

-Keep reading if you want to learn a few things that you want to ask yourself before committing to a medical assistant career.
+Keep reading if you want to learn a few things you want to ask yourself before committing to a medical assistant career.

 Why Do You Want to Get Into Healthcare?